Olevi-id/ip-auth-spring-app-template/readme.md

 ### Olevi subscription

-To connect you application to Olevi you need clientId and clientSecret that you application will use to authenticate itself to Olevi.
-You need Olevi Identifier and subscription to register your application.
+To connect your application to Olevi you need _clientId_ and _clientSecret_ that your application will use to authenticate itself to Olevi.
+You need Olevi Identifier and Subscription to register your application.
 By registering Olevi Identifier and applying for an subscription you enter to an agreement with Olevi that you comply with and follow agreement terms.

 #### Olevi terms and conditions